 This depends on your reason for wishing to visit Phuket and Thailand.
 If your sole purpose is lying on the beach and taking dreamy photos of idyllic beaches with blue skies, you may be a little disappointed visiting Phuket in the wet season.

-So let’s get a few facts straight about exactly what rainy season is like in Phuket:
+So let’s get a few facts straight about exactly what the rainy season is like in Phuket:

 Average Rainfall During Wet Season